 - Creating a Hierarchy Map

-- Configuring the Hierarchy Map
+- How to configure the Hierarchy Map

-- Saving & Loading Hierarchy Map Settings
+- Saving and Loading Hierarchy Map Settings

 - Realtime Rendered Hierarchy Map

 Hierarchy Maps provide a management consumable format to visualize data.
 Typical Hierarchy Maps are Org Charts, Capability Maps, Service Maps etc.

 Designer provides a flexible way to create Hierarchy Maps visualizations on any table.
 This feature processes the underlying data in the following way:

 - Shows parent/child relationships (hierarchical data) as nested containers by hiding the connections visually.

 - Includes elements connected via downstream m2m relationships (CI relationships) within the container by hiding the connections visually.